henryhale/enigma/README.md

 This repository features a TypeScript simulation of the iconic Enigma machine — _an encryption device used by the German military during World War II._

-Having watched The Imitation Game - movie with prior understanding of cryptography, I decided to challenge myself into creating a simulation of the basic functionality of the original Enigma machines.
+Having watched [The Imitation Game](http://theimitationgamemovie.com/) movie with prior understanding of cryptography, I decided to challenge myself into creating a simulation of the basic functionality of the original Enigma machines.
 Then later try to break it just like Alan Turing and his collegues did.

 Now the first step is done 🎉